Amedee Reyburn: Aviator

 An avid aviator, on September 17, 1911, Reyburn entered a trans-continental aviation race with a $50,000 Hearst prize beginning from New York to Chicago to Los Angeles.
 The full route was a distance of roughly 3,000 miles.
 Reyburn planned to fly the route using a Bleriot type two-seated monoplane, which he had helped to update and improve on the design.
 The plane was similar in design and appearance to Frenchman Louis Bleriot's Blériot XI which crossed the English Channel in 1909, and there were variations of the plane competing in competitions in 1911.
 Reyburn's plane had a 6-cylinder, 2 cycle engine with 100 horsepower.

 In October, 1911, Reyburn participated in a nine-day competitive aviation meet under the direction of the Aero Club of St. Louis at St. Louis's Kinloch field.
 The competition tested such skills as bomb dropping, accurate landings, balloon chasing, and formation flying in quadrilles.
-A dangerous sport, Reyburn had a narrow escape on October 31, 1911 when his plane struck the ground and stood on end at Kinloch field in St. Louis.
+Reyburn had a narrow escape on October 31, 1911, when his plane struck the ground and stood on end at Kinloch field in St. Louis.

 According to several sources, specifically Olympedia.com, Reyburn was severely injured as the result of an aviation accident around 1920, although accounts of the incident in American newspapers of the day cannot be found.
 He died about a month after being admitted in a Milwaukee hospital on February 10, 1920, possibly unable to recover from the injuries he received in the plane accident, and his body was transported to St. Louis.
-According to one source, rumors of Reyburn's death began circulating after his mechanic, Ray J. Raymond, was killed starting Reyburn's monoplane with Reyburn in the cockpit at Kinloch field in St. Louis on September 22, 1911.
+Rumors of Reyburn's death began circulating after his mechanic, Ray J. Raymond, was killed starting Reyburn's monoplane with Reyburn in the cockpit at Kinloch field in St. Louis on September 22, 1911.
 Reyburn's funeral was held on February 13 in St. Louis and he was buried there at Calvary Cemetery.